Thu, April 12th, 2012

 Salad

-- 1 large head of romaine lettuce or other favourite lettuce
+- 1 head romaine lettuce or other favorite lettuce, large

-- 1 cup mixed seedless grapes, cut in half
+- 1 cup grapes mixed seedless, cut in half

 Dressing